Are you wondering how much money you should save for retirement each year? Get a rough idea of what you should expect to put away.

 3. Use tools and trackers

-Respectable retirement calculators can help you determine your cash needs during retirement, and how much you’ll need to save.
+Respectable retirement calculators can help you determine how much cash you are estimated to have during retirement based on your current income and savings, years to retirement, and investment style.
 Of course, these are estimates and can fluctuate based on your individual circumstances.
-Nonetheless, they can be useful in giving you a ballpark idea of what you can do now to help prepare for retirement.
+Nonetheless, they can be useful in giving you a ballpark idea of what you can do now to help prepare for retirement if the estimate is far off from what you expect to need during retirement.

-Sitting down with a financial advisor can be even more beneficial to help you understand exactly what you should be putting away each month.
+Sitting down with a financial professional, like those at Emerj360, can be even more beneficial to help you understand exactly how much you should be saving each month.
 Oftentimes, they have sophisticated tools that can take various factors into account, like your investments, Social Security, dividends or investments.

 4. Constantly evaluate your situation